Adam Enfroy Logo

 The most important things to consider when choosing webinar software are:

-• Recording options: Does the software allow you to record your webinars so you can share them later on?
+- Recording options: Does the software allow you to record your webinars and share them later?

-• Compatibility: Is the webinar software compatible with the devices and browsers your attendees are using?
+- Compatibility: Is the webinar software compatible with your attendees’ devices and browsers?

 Once you’ve considered these factors, you can narrow your choices and select the right webinar software.